Gwynne Shotwell: SpaceX

 Shotwell left Microcosm in 2002 to join SpaceX, a private, commercial, space exploration company founded by Elon Musk in the same year.
 She was introduced to Musk through her former Microcosm colleague Hans Koenigsmann who had joined SpaceX.
 In that meeting, she convinced Musk that SpaceX should hire a dedicated employee to work on business development full-time, but had not planned to join the company herself.
 Shotwell took the job two weeks later in September 2002.
 In December 2008, Shotwell was promoted to company president following her role in the successful negotiation of the first Commercial Resupply Services contract with the NASA Associate Administrator Bill Gerstenmaier.
 This followed SpaceX's first successful launch of the Falcon 1 on its fourth attempt earlier in the year.
-She was responsible for leading the effort on building the Falcon Vehicle manifest to over 50 launches, generating $5 billion in revenue.
+She was responsible for leading the effort on building the Falcon Vehicle manifest to over 50 launches, generating US$5 billion in revenue.
 This included a commercial connection to the International Space Station for resupplying services, where they were able to deliver cargo and supplies to the astronauts.
 Shotwell is the President and COO of SpaceX, responsible for day-to-day operations and managing all customer and strategic relations to support company growth.

 She oversaw the first landing of an orbital rocket's first stage on land and on an ocean platform, the first relaunch and landing of a used orbital rocket, the first controlled flyback and recovery of a payload fairing, and the first re-flight of a commercial cargo spacecraft.
 SpaceX has a multibillion-dollar contract with NASA to deliver astronauts and science instruments to the International Space Station.
 On May 30, 2020, SpaceX became the first private company to launch two astronauts to Earth orbit.

 Shotwell has received particular praise from NASA Administrator Bill Nelson for her "phenomenal" leadership of SpaceX as it developed the Falcon 9 into the "workhorse" of the space launch sector.
-Nelson had reportedly been concerned in 2022, after Elon Musk purchased Twitter, that it would be a distraction at SpaceX, but became more comfortable after meetings with Shotwell left him feeling reassured that she was in charge of day-to-day operations.
+Nelson had reportedly been concerned in 2022, after Elon Musk purchased Twitter, that it would distract Musk from focusing on SpaceX, but became more comfortable after meetings with Shotwell left him feeling reassured that she was in charge of day-to-day operations.

-In February 2019, Polaris Industries announced that Shotwell would join their board of directors in March 2019.
+In March 2019, Shotwell joined the board of directors of Polaris Industries.

-Shotwell has served on the California Space Authority Board of Directors and its executive committee after she was elected in 2004.
-She has served as an officer on the AIAA Space Systems Technical Committee and participates in a variety of STEM related programs.
+Shotwell has been on the California Space Authority board of directors and its executive committee after she was elected in 2004.
+She has been an officer on the AIAA Space Systems Technical Committee and participates in a variety of STEM related programs.
 She led a committee that raised over $350,000 in scholarships for the Frank J. Redd Student Competition over six years.

-Shotwell has been criticized for her response to several alleged cases of sexism, sexual harassment and assault at SpaceX.